|Nutrition Facts (per serving)|

 In the bowl of a standing mixer (or, alternatively, in a medium-sized mixing bowl if using a hand mixer), beat the dairy-free soy margarine until smooth and fluffy, about 1 minute.
 Turn the mixer speed down to low and gradually add half of the powdered sugar.

-Add the vanilla coconut milk and vanilla extract, followed by the rest of the powdered sugar.
+Add the vanilla coconut milk and vanilla extract, followed by the remaining powdered sugar.
 Once most of the powdered sugar is mixed in, turn the mixer speed up to medium and then high speed, beating until the mixture is smooth and creamy, 2 to 4 minutes more.